Neuro-Linguistic Programming (NLP): Understanding Communication And Personal Development

 5. Holistic processing: People process information through their senses as whole units.

-6. Multiple perspectives: There are always multiple ways to perceive experiences.
+6. Multiple perspectives: There are always various ways to perceive experiences.

 7. Resourceful states: People have all the internal resources they need to succeed.